jqhoogland/rationalia-starter/LW/Concepts/World Optimization/Causes, Interventions/Risks of Astronomical Suffering (S-risks).md

 **(Astronomical) suffering risks**, also known as **s-risks**, are risks of the creation of intense suffering in the far future on an astronomical scale, vastly exceeding all suffering that has existed on Earth so far.

-S-risks are an example of [[Existential Risk|existential risk]] (also known as *x-risks*) according to Nick Bostrom's original definition, as they threaten to "permanently and drastically curtail \[Earth-originating intelligent life's\] potential".
+S-risks are an example of [[LW/Concepts/World Optimization/Causes, Interventions/Existential Risk|existential risk]] (also known as *x-risks*) according to Nick Bostrom's original definition, as they threaten to "permanently and drastically curtail \[Earth-originating intelligent life's\] potential".
 Most existential risks are of the form "event E happens which drastically reduces the number of conscious experiences in the future".
 S-risks therefore serve as a useful reminder that some x-risks are scary because they cause *bad* experiences, and not just because they prevent good ones.

 Within the space of x-risks, we can distinguish x-risks that are s-risks, x-risks involving human extinction, x-risks that involve immense suffering *and* human extinction, and x-risks that involve neither.
 For example: